Real Estate Tax

 The amount due on delinquent payments is determined by date received, not by postmark.
 Failure to receive a tax bill on your property will not relieve you from paying taxes or subsequent penalties which are imposed when taxes become delinquent on April 1.
 Partial payments are not accepted for delinquent taxes.

 Property taxes become delinquent if not paid by April 1 of the following year.
-During the month of May, the Tax Collector is required to advertise a listing of all delinquent property taxes in the newspaper and online.
-On May 26, 2018, the tax collector’s office will conduct an annual Tax Certificate Sale to collect the preceding year’s unpaid taxes and associated fees.
+During the month of May, the Tax Collector is required to advertise a listing of all delinquent property taxes in the newspaper or online.
+On the last Saturday of May, the tax collector’s office will conduct an annual Tax Certificate Sale to collect the preceding year’s unpaid taxes and associated fees.

-The tax certificate’s face amount consists of the sum of the following: delinquent real estate tax (unpaid amount), interest (1.5% per month for April and May on the delinquent amount), Tax Collector’s commission (5% on the delinquent amount) and the newspaper’s advertising charge (& sale costs or other costs).
+The tax certificate’s face amount consists of the sum of the following: delinquent real estate tax (unpaid amount), interest (3% on the delinquent amount), Tax Collector’s commission (5% on the delinquent amount) and the newspaper’s advertising charge (& sale costs or other costs).
+The interest on a tax certificate will vary up to 18% and begins accruing June 1.
+Simple interest accrues on a monthly basis.
+The life of the certificate is 7 years.

 To pay off a tax certificate, the property owner must pay delinquent taxes, accrued interest and advertising costs.
 Upon redemption, the Tax Collector’s office reimburses the tax certificate holder/investor all monies due.

-If the property owner fails to pay delinquent taxes within 22 months from the date tax certificate lien was issued, the tax certificate holder/ investor may file a tax deed application.
+If the property owner fails to pay delinquent taxes within two years from the date of delinquency, the tax certificate holder/ investor may file a tax deed application.
 A tax deed application may result in a Tax Deed Foreclosure.

 A tax certificate does not convey any property rights.
 Purchasing a tax certificate is simply an investment.